tomsoderlund/react-zeroconfig-payments/README.md

 ## Design goals

-- “Plug and play” Stripe integration
+- “Plug and play” Stripe integration – just drop a component into your project
+- Great consumer UX – no redirects or popups
 - VAT/tax compliant with European standards
 - Simple backend requirements – basically just mirror Stripe’s API